matgyver/matgyver.github.com/aboutme_jen.md

 Hobbies & Volunteer work
 -----------------
 I have a strong interest in promoting the involvement of girls and women in the technical, engineering, electronics, and aviation professions.
-I spent most of my time volunteering in those areas.
+Most of my volunteering efforts are spent in these areas.

 + Flying, Private Pilot Aircraft, Single Engine (ASEL), working on instrument rating, March 2015-present
 + Commercial Part 107 sUAS (Unmanned Aircraft Systems) Certificate 2016-present